Everlasting Kingdom: Unraveling the Bible’s Secrets

 Here is the verse that provided Tertullian the imaginary reason for the great divisive chasm now imagined in the minds of most people; separating the old “obsolete” Scriptures from the “new” and “relevant” Texts.

-Paul was not attempting to coin a new phrase for the Hebrew Scriptures!
+Paul was not attempting to coin new terminology for the Hebrew Scriptures when he mentioned an ancient or old covenant!

 In a paragraph, here is the account of when the terms of the “old covenant” were accepted:

-Exodus 19:1-8 In the third month after the Israelites had left the land of Egypt, on the same day of the month they arrived in the wilderness of Sinai.
-2 After they had left from Rephidim and came to the wilderness of Sinai, they camped in the wilderness and there Israel camped before the mountain.
-3 Moses went up to Elohim, and Yehovah called to him out of the mountain, “This is what you’ll tell the house of Jacob, and tell the Israelites, 4 ‘You have seen what I did to the Egyptians, and how I carried you on eagles’ wings, and brought you to Myself.
-5 So if you’ll indeed obey My voice, and obey My Covenant, then you’ll be My own possession from among all people, because all the earth is Mine, 6 and you’ll be My Kingdom of priests, and a kadosh nation.’
-This is what you’ll say to the Israelites.
-7 Moses came and called for the elders of the people, and set before them everything that Yehovah had commanded him to say.
-8 All the people answered together, “We will do everything that Yehovah has spoken.”
-Moses reported the words of the people to Yehovah.
+3 Moses went up to Elohim, and Yehovah called to him from the mountain: “This is what you must say to the descendants of Jacob.
+Tell the Israelites, 4 ‘You have seen for yourselves what I did to the Egyptians, and how I lifted you on eagles’ wings, and brought you to Me.
+5 So if you’ll diligently obey My voice, and obey My Covenant, then you’ll be My treasured possession out of all the nations, tho the entire earth is Mine, 6 and you’ll be My Kingdom of priests, and a 'chosen' nation.’
+This is what you’ll say to the Israelites.”
+7 So Moses went back and called for the elders of the people, and presented to them everything that Yehovah had commanded him to say.
+8 All the people answered together, “We will do everything that Yehovah has said.”
+So Moses brought the people’s answer back to Yehovah.

 I envision a very similar situation when Yehovah renews His vows with Israel in a “New (Marriage) Covenant”!